regwhitton/dynamator/components/README.md

 This sub-project implements the logical application (the interactor) and the components.

-Perhaps each component would have its own sub-project, but this would create many small jars and  would get unmanageable.
-To keep components isolated and interacting only through their definitions, only Provider classes are allowed to be public here.
+Perhaps each component should have its own sub-project, but this would create many small jars and would get unmanageable.
+To keep components isolated and interacting only through their [definitions](../definitions), only classes implementing [Provider](../definitions/src/main/java/provider/Provider.java) are allowed to be public here.